jaredquinn/esphome-wx/README.md

 See [all-in-one](related/all-in-one.md) for an ESPhome configuration and pin details.

+This device also contains an LDR for display brightness adjustment, for this you can define an adjustment value, the voltage range and utilise auto\_dim.h.

 The full ESPhome configuration, as used by my coffee table unit can be found at [esp32-2432s028.yaml](esp32-2432s028.yaml).